Village Sign

 Church Appeal News :-

-We are now waiting for Stainless Steel quotes for the North aisle and we have found a Structural engineer, who is very sympathetic to our cause, to offer expertise as to the necessary works.
 Peter Chambers rannochpnc@outlook.com has kindly agreed to look after the Building Finance project and has already contacted several funding sources and spread the message of our crisis through various media.
-Until we have actual figures for the works we cannot apply for any grants.
+We are praying for support from the National Heritage Lottery Fund and enquiries are in progress.

 If you would like to make a donation our bank details are: